Unvortex/Nebula/README.md

 * Conversion to brlyt

 **Known Issues**:
-* The box which triggers the elements to fade out when a player is nearby is in the same spot (This will be fixed)
+* The box which triggers the elements to fade out when a player is nearby does not move except for the score (This will be fixed)
 * Star coin collect animations play in their original positions (This will be fixed)
 * Refreshing completely resets all modifications (This will be replaced with a button in the future)